Our Organisational Structure

 Martin is a Director of St Lukes Health Insurance Ltd (current Director, 40,000 members and $100m under management), Pets Domain Ltd (current Chairman, 25 stores Australia wide), Australia China Business Council Ltd (Current National Director) and St. Giles Society Ltd (Current Chairman).

-He was appointed to the Wine Tasmania Board as an Independent Director in October 2016.
+He was appointed to the Wine Tasmania Board as an Independent Director in October 2016 and appointed Chairman in December 2017.

 Bec completed a Bachelor of Agricultural Science majoring in Oenology at the University of Adelaide in 1998.